Who is Beautiful Mundo written for?

 Yes!
 What is so wonderful about our world is all of the diversity.
 This curriculum is a celebration of culture, people, history, and different values and beliefs.
 It is designed to be inclusive, and doesn't take any particular religious or world view.
 That doesn't mean this curriculum is anti-religious.
 We will encounter many different belief systems, cultural values, and life ways through our literature selections and studies.

-Spanish is the third most widely spoken language in the world, right after Mandarin and English.
-Learning to speak Spanish not only allows us to connect with hundreds of millions of people we may not have been able to otherwise, it also unlocks more meaningful travel opportunities.
-Spanish is the official language in 21 different countries.
-If you’re curious, like I was, it’s a list that includes: Mexico, Colombia, Spain, Argentina, Perú, Venezuela, Chile, Ecuador, Guatemala, Cuba, Bolivia, the Dominican Republic, Honduras, Paraguay, El Salvador, Nicaragua, Costa Rica, Panama, Uruguay, Puerto Rico, and Equatorial Guinea (listed in order by population size, largest to smallest).
+Spanish is the third most widely spoken language in the world, right after Mandarin and English, and learning to speak it allows us to connect with hundreds of millions of people.
+Spanish is the official language in 21 different countries including: Mexico, Colombia, Spain, Argentina, Peru, Venezuela, Chile, Ecuador, Guatemala, Cuba, Bolivia, the Dominican Republic, Honduras, Paraguay, El Salvador, Nicaragua, Costa Rica, Panama, Uruguay, Puerto Rico, and Equatorial Guinea (listed in order by population size, largest to smallest).
+Bonus country: the Philippines.
+Up until 1987, Spanish was the co-official language along with English.
+While English is now the official language of the Philippines, many locals continue to speak and teach in Spanish.

 What are the benefits of bilingualism?
 Will I confuse my child by trying to speak to them in two languages?